Pipes of War

 He reached into pocket and pulled out a pair of handcuffs.
 In a swift movement, he grabbed Chad and cuffed him to the tap.
 From his other pocket, he pulled out his phone and answered it.

-The man pocketed his phone and turned back to Chad, who just looked on in bemusement.
+The man pocketed his phone and turned back to Chad, who had just been looking on in bemusement at the strangely ordinary phone call.

 ‘Okay, so where were we?’ the man asked.

-‘Well, you’d just punched my friend and then you cuffed me to this tap,’ said a scared Chad.
+‘Well, you’d just punched my friend and then you cuffed me to this tap,’ said Chad, as he returned to his worried state, as if they’d been rehearsing a play and briefly stopped for a drink.

 ‘Oh yeah.
 Right, now are you going to wash your hands, or are we going to have to do this the hard way?’